MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/sandbox.md

   - Approved in IE

 ### <a name="productads"></a>Product Ads
 Product ads are supported in sandbox in the United States.
-To be auto-approved you must create a catalog and a Bing Merchant Center store that ends with "sandbox" as follows.
+To be auto-approved you must create a catalog and a Microsoft Merchant Center store that ends with "sandbox" as follows.

-1. In the Bing Ads web application click on **Tools**.
+1. In the Microsoft Advertising web application click on **Tools**.

-2. Under **Management Tools**, click on **Bing Merchant Center**.
+2. Under **Management Tools**, click on **Microsoft Merchant Center**.

 3. Click **Create store**, and enter a store name that ends with "**sandbox**" (case-insensitive).